VivanPanda/arduinomap/docs/week-0/programming-basics.md

 # Programming Basics

-Our microcontroller cannot work by itself.
+Our microcontroller can't program itself.
 Therefore, we need to communicate with our Arduino board using programmed instructions written in a variant of the `C++` programming language.

 ## Writing your first sketch